gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

   larger uid or gid is rejected.
 The Unix mode is not part of this field; it is written to the external file attributes.

+When [ZipFS](../classes/ZipFS.md) exports imported entries, their uid/gid are re-emitted as "infozip" regardless of the field type found in the imported zip file, unless this option is set explicitly.

 #### Inherited from

 [`ZipWriterConstructorOptions`](ZipWriterConstructorOptions.md).[`unixExtraFieldType`](ZipWriterConstructorOptions.md#unixextrafieldtype)